Supporting Your Research

 - We purchase DVDs on demand to support the curriculum.
 Streaming video may be an option as well (contact Michael Waldman).

-- A librarian can meet with your class to provide general overviews of information literacy, research strategies, and information resources (contact Randy Hensley)
+- Request a librarian to meet with your class to provide general overviews of information literacy, research strategies, and information resources.

 All student services

 - See what services and resources are available to your students (including technology loans such as clickers, laptops, graphing calculators, iPads, etc.)